Andrés Pascal Allende: MIR and exile

-He is former leader of the Movement of the Revolutionary Left along with Miguel Enríquez.
+Pascal is the former leader of the Movement of the Revolutionary Left (MIR) along with Miguel Enríquez.
 After the Chilean coup of 1973, and upon original leader Miguel Enriquez's death in 1974, Andrés Pascal Allende took control of the MIR.
-Pascal's leadership stint ended relatively quickly when he fled Chile in 1976 for Cuba.
+In 1976, fled Chile and settled in Cuba.

 In March 1976, Orlando Bosch was arrested by Costa Rican police on suspicion of trying to assassinate Pascal and his companion Mary-Anne Beausire.
+In 1978, Pascal's 4 year old son Pablo died from fulminant bacterial meningitis.